alexharri/website/posts/webgl-gradients.md

 float dist = LINE_Y - y;
 ```

 What determines whether our pixel should be white or not is whether it's below the line, which we can determine by reading the sign of the distance via the <Gl method>sign</Gl> function.
-The <Gl method>sign</Gl> function returns $-1.0$ if the value is negative and $1.0$ if the value is positive.
+The <Gl method>sign</Gl> function returns $-1.0$ if the value is negative and $1.0$ if it's positive.

 ```glsl
 float dist = LINE_Y - y;